In this post are a series of diagrams to show how a blower switch could be wired up in a guitar.

-Now lets take a look at the Blower Switch A position.
+Now, lets take a look at the Blower Switch A position.
 The A position takes the signals from the North and South coils into the guitars selector switch, volume and tone etc or any other switching such as series/parallel switching.
-The hot wire shown in black then leaves the Volume pots centre output to its own pole on the switch which then sends it to the output jack.
+The hot wire that is shown in black then leaves the Volume pots centre output to its own pole on the switch which then sends it to the output jack.

 Looking at the Blower switch B position, this time the inputs from the pickup are now switched as follows.
 The black hot wire is linked from its input pole of the switch to the pole used for the output to the jack.
 The red and white wires poles are also joined so that the North and South coils are in series.

 One possible option for a 4PDT switch to use is the Fender S1 Switch.
 The S1 switch is a 4PDT switch attached to a potentiometer.

 The S1 is available in two types for Stratocaster type guitars or Telecaster type and in 250K or 500K values.